alvaro-8a/hardhat-dao-fcc/README.md

 ## Usage

 You can use this code it as a template to develop your own DAO contract, there are many improvements that can be done so feel free to make any change.

 This repo can also be used to learn about testing Smart Contract on hardhat, there are some tests written to understand the basics but you can write new one or redesign mines to fit you.

+This repo can also be used to learn about testing Smart Contract on hardhat, there are some tests written to understand the basics but you can write new one or redesign mines to fit you.